-Ms. Huang was appointed as an independent non-executive Director on 19 October 2018.
-The Company has received an annual confirmation from Ms. Huang of her independence pursuant to Rule 3.13 of the Listing Rules and is of the view that Ms. Huang remains independent.
+Mr. Yuen was appointed as an independent non-executive Director on 1 December 2024.
+He is also the chairman of the Audit Committee and a member of each of the Nomination Committee and the Remuneration Committee.
+The Company has received an annual confirmation from Mr. Yuen of his independence pursuant to Rule 3.13 of the Listing Rules and is of the view that Mr. Yuen remains independent.